FridaWikell/frisa-booking/README.md

 ![Screenshot of the text at the 500 page](doc/500-text.webp)

 The text at the 500 page explains to the user that the server isn't working as intended.
-This is to make sure the user know what is happening.
+This is to make sure the user knows what is happening.

 #### 500 page tips

 ![The tips of what to do when a 500 page is rendered](doc/500-tips.webp)

-The tips suggest the user what they can do, refresh the page, go back to the homepage or send the website owner an email.
+The tips suggests to the user what they can do; refresh the page, go back to the homepage or send the website owner an email.
 The suggestion about going back to the homepage is provided with a link to the homepage.
 The suggestion about sending an email is provided with a link to the contact form.

 ### Footer

 ![Footer with developers name and year to the left and links to the Contact form and connecting Facebook, Instagram and Pinterest accounts](doc/footer.webp)

 To the left, the developers name is to tell the world who the brain behind the website is.
 To the right, four symbols represent what they link to.
 The first, the pen, links the user to the Contact form at the about page.
 The second, Facebook icon, links the user to Facebook in a new tab.
-The third, Instagram icon, links the user to Instagram page in a new tab.
-The fourth, Pinterest icon, links the Pinterest in a new tab.
+The third, Instagram icon, links the user to Instagram in a new tab.
+The fourth, Pinterest icon, links to Pinterest in a new tab.

 ## Features to be Added